Baraut: Administration and politics

 Baraut is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 The first election of this assembly constituency was held in 1952.
 Umrao Dutt Sharma (also known as Umrao Dutt Ved), an Indian Independence activist, won the 1952 assembly election by a huge margin and became the first Member of Legislative Assembly (MLA) of Baraut.

 After the 1969 elections, the constituency was dissolved.
 In 2008, when the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed, the constituency was re-constituted and elections were held in 2012.
 The constituency is assigned identification number 51.
 Krishan Pal Malik of BJP is the MLA after winning second consecutive term in 2017 and 2022.
-Babita Tomar is the chairman of the town.
+Babita Tomar is the chairman of the Municipal Council of Baraut City.

 Baraut is part of the National Capital Region (NCR).
-It is part of the Baghpat district, which was established as a separate district in 1997.
-Prior to that, Baghpat was a tehsil within Meerut district.
+It is a prominent and the largest city in the Baghpat district.
+Baghpat district was formed in 1997; prior to that, Baraut was a major tehsil within Meerut district.

+Education

+Baraut is home to the Janta Vedic College, which was established as a high school in 1917, turned into a college in 1949, and a postgraduate college in 1956.
+The college is affiliated with the Chaudhary Charan Singh University.